Can AI Detect Wash Trading? Evidence from NFTs: Indirect Estimation 3: Distributional Methods

+where \(\bar{x}\) is the difference between the mean frequency of rounded and unrounded trade sizes, \(s\) is the sample standard deviation, and \(n\) is the sample size.

+Following \cite{cryptowashtrading}, we compute trade frequencies using two sets of observation windows: 100-unit windows: $\inbrak{100X - 50, 100X +50}$ and 500-unit windows: $\inbrak{500X - 100, 500X + 100}$.
+A trade is ``rounded” if its size is an exact multiple of 100 (or 500, depending on the window); otherwise, it is ``unrounded.''
+The null hypothesis states no difference between the frequencies of rounded and unrounded trades.
+Table~\ref{tab:tstats_update} presents the \(t\)-statistics for each sub-sample.

-Across all sub-samples, $t$-statistics are all negative, indicating that trades at round numbers are less frequent than those at nearby unrounded numbers.
-The magnitude of the absolute $t$-statistics reflects the strength of this effect: larger absolute values suggest a stronger deviation from clustering around round numbers, while smaller absolute values indicate a weaker deviation.
+All $t$-statistics are negative, indicating that rounded trade sizes occur less frequently than unrounded ones.
+The absolute value of the $t$-statistic reflects the strength of this effect—larger values indicate stronger avoidance of round numbers.

-On LooksRare, the negative \( t \)-statistics with moderate magnitude for both wash and legitimate trades in both the 100 and 500 unit windows indicate that trades at round numbers are less frequent than those at nearby unrounded numbers.
-Wash trades have $t$-statistics of $-16.46$ and $-24.00$ for the 100 and 500 unit windows, while legitimate trades have $t$-statistics of $-8.53$ and $-11.06$ respectively.
-This suggests that both wash and legitimate trades on LooksRare do not exhibit strong clustering around round numbers, with legitimate trades showing slightly less deviation from clustering compared to wash trades.

-On Blur, the \( t \)-statistics show a stronger avoidance of round numbers for both wash and legitimate trades, particularly in the 100 unit window.
-Wash trades exhibit \( t \)-statistics of \(-143.56\) and \(-27.51\) for the 100 and 500 unit windows, respectively, while legitimate trades have \( t \)-statistics of \(-351.77\) and \(-16.16\).
-These results suggest that trades on Blur, whether wash or legitimate, tend to avoid round numbers.
-However, it's worth noting that legitimate trades showed a much more pronounced avoidance in the 100 unit window.

-On OpenSea, the \( t \)-statistics also reflect an avoidance of round numbers for both wash and legitimate trades, with wash trades having \( t \)-statistics of \(-246.86\) and \(-114.11\) for the 100 and 500 unit windows respectively, and legitimate trades showing \( t \)-statistics of \(-4.04\) and \(-1.56\).
-This indicates that OpenSea trades generally avoid round numbers, but the effect is less pronounced in legitimate trades, especially in the larger 500 unit window.

-These results suggest that while both wash and legitimate trades generally avoid round numbers, legitimate trades exhibit a weaker avoidance.
-The exception is Blur in the 100 unit window, where wash trades show a lesser degree of avoidance.

-Our results represent an interesting parallel to those of \cite{cryptowashtrading}.
-While their study found consistent clustering around round numbers in regulated exchanges, analogous to our legitimate trades, our findings indicate a general avoidance of round numbers across both wash and legitimate trades.
-Notably, legitimate traders tend to avoid round numbers less than wash traders, except on Blur in the 100 unit window where wash trades show less clustering avoidance.
-This divergence may reflect different trading strategies or a mix of algorithmic and human trading activities, which is a level of detail not distinctly addressed in \cite{cryptowashtrading}’s study.
+On LooksRare, both wash and legitimate trades show moderate negative \(t\)-values (wash: \(-16.46\) and \(-24.00\); legitimate: \(-8.53\) and \(-11.06\)), suggesting a limited clustering effect.
+On Blur, the \(t\)-statistics indicate a strong avoidance of round numbers, especially in the 100-unit window (wash: \(-143.56\); legitimate: \(-351.77\)), while the effect is weaker in the 500-unit window (wash: \(-27.51\); legitimate: \(-16.16\)).
+On OpenSea, wash trades exhibit a strong avoidance (\(-246.86\) and \(-114.11\)), whereas legitimate trades show only a slight difference (\(-4.04\) and \(-1.56\)).